Our Current Studies

 Interested in signing up?
 You can do so here:

-The Social Origins Lab at UC Berkeley accepts research assistants on a rolling basis, dependent on lab needs and capacity.
+The Social Origins Lab typically accepts new research assistants at the beginning of each semester, dependent on lab needs and capacity.
 All levels of experience are encouraged to apply!

 Our lab explores how social and cognitive abilities arise and interact with one another in human development and across species and cultures.
 In doing so, our research studies in Berkeley primarily involve working with children of various age ranges.
 Responsibilities for research assistants include running online studies with young children, helping to recruit participants, collecting and coding video data, and assisting with administrative tasks.
-Throughout the course of the pandemic, all research activities will be virtual.
+We are in the process of transitioning to in-person research.
+Research activities will likely be a hybrid of in-person and remote work, though research assistants should be able to travel to our research sites.
 Minimum expected time commitment is 9hrs/wk.

-We additionally have opportunities available through URAP, Work Study, and Psych 199!
+We have opportunities available through URAP, Work Study, and Psych 199!